On the correspondence between thermodynamics and inference: Results

+which depends only on the model dimension $K$ and sample size $N$ but it is independent of the detailed structure of the model (\textit{i.e.}~independent of the likelihood function $q$).

-As shown in the examples in Tab.~\ref{tab:results}, the averaged energy can be written as the sum of two contributions: The first term $H_0$ is the performance of the model if the true parametrization was known and corresponds to a ground state energy.
-The second term represents the loss associated with predicting a new observation $X$ using estimated model parameters and corresponds to the thermal energy.
-The loss term follows the typical behavior predicted by the equipartition theorem: \textit{there is a half $k_BT$ of thermal energy per harmonic degree of freedom} \cite{pathria1996statistical}.
-This is an important universal property of regular models in the large-sample-size limit: Independent of the detailed structure of the model, there is a universal predictive loss $\inliner{\frac{1}{2N}}$ per degree of freedom in the model.
-This universal predictive loss can be interpreted as the mechanism by which the Akaike Information Criterion (AIC) estimates the predictive performance \cite{akaike1773,BurnhamBook}.
+This universal generalization error has a well-known thermodynamic analogue in the equipartition theorem: \textit{There is a half $k_BT$ of thermal energy per harmonic degree of freedom} \cite{pathria1996statistical}.
+In a statistical context, there is a universal generalization error of $\inliner{\frac{1}{2N}}$ per degree of freedom in the model.
+This universal property of the generalization error is known in statistics (\textit{e.g.}~\cite{watanabe2009}) and can be interpreted as the mechanism by which the Akaike Information Criterion (AIC) estimates the predictive performance \cite{akaike1773,BurnhamBook}.
+However, the connection between this result and the equipartition theorem had not yet been described.